About arc42

 CLI (Terminal)

-Command-line interface used as a manual control interface for executing commands and simulating user behavior.
+Command-line interface used as a manual control interface for executing commands and simulating user behavior during development.

 3D barycentric coordinates (x, y, z)